hamoid/Joukkue/README.md

 ## How to use it?

-Joukkue is meant to be used in a local network, but nothing stops you from running it on a server (anyone can access it though).
+Joukkue is meant to be used in a local network, but nothing stops you from running it on a server (anyone can access it though, no users or passwords).

 1. Install node/npm
 2. Download Joukkue (clone or download zip)